Weinstein-Classics/Ethan-Frome/README.md

 * > Carriage crash into the elm tree last tuesday.<br/>
-  > Reports say that the crash resulted in fatal injuries to couple.
+  > Reports say that the crash resulted in fatal injuries to couple.<br/>
   > <img src="assets/crash.jpg" alt="carriage crash" height="100" />

 ### About us